Revisiting Coincident GR in Internal STEGR Formulation: Symmetric Teleparallel Equivalent to GR in Internal-Space Formulation

 Based on Eq.~\eqref{STEGR Lagrangian in terms of xi and eta in Formalism 3}, the configuration space turns into $Q_{\rm Gauge\,approach} = \left< g_{\mu\nu} \right>\,$, and the action integral becomes as follows:

-Eq.~\eqref{AI of CGR} is nothing but the action integral of CGR derived first in Ref.~\cite{DAmbrosio:2020nqu}.
-We remark that this action is generally defined in a global region $U$~\footnote{ Here, `global' means that there exists an open set $U$ of $\mathcal{M}$ such that any open set $U'$ of $\mathcal{M}$ is contained in $U\,$. }, which does not always coincide with the spacetime manifold $\mathcal{M}$, such that a regular coordinate system that covers $U$ exists.
+Eq.~\eqref{AI of CGR} is nothing but the action integral of CGR derived first in Ref.~\cite{Einstein1916} and rediscovered in Ref.~\cite{Runkla:2018xrv} in the context of scalar non-metricity theories.
+We remark that this action is generally defined in a global region $U$,\footnote{ Here, `global' means that there exists an open set $U$ of $\mathcal{M}$ such that any open set $U'$ of $\mathcal{M}$ is contained in $U\,$. } which does not always coincide with the spacetime manifold $\mathcal{M}$, such that a regular coordinate system that covers $U$ exists.
 Thus, in general, the action is valid only on $U$.
-Taking into account this precise understanding, let us define a new jargon {\it `C-gauged internal space'} by meaning an internal space equipped with a coincident gauge, Eq.~\eqref{coincident gauge}, for a global region $U$.
+Taking into account this precise understanding, let us define a new jargon \textit{C-gauged internal space} by meaning an internal space equipped with a coincident gauge, Eq.~\eqref{coincident gauge}, for a global region $U$.
 If we can take a coordinate system such that no coordinate singularity exists, $U$ coincides with $\mathcal{M}\,$.
 In the following analysis, we assume such a simple case, where coordinate functions can always cover the entire spacetime manifold.

 Ref.~\cite{Adak:2008gd} pioneered the above consideration.
 In their work, the authors state that the vanishing connection 1-form under ``$e^{\alpha} = dx^{\alpha}$'' in their notation leads to the curvature and the torsion automatically vanishing, and the non-metricity surviving only.
-It seems that both approaches, {\it i.e.,} the Palatini and the gauge approach, are compatible.
+It seems that both Palatini and gauge approaches are compatible.
 However, there is a trick at this point.
-That is, they impose the condition ``$e^{\alpha} = dx^{\alpha}$'' and the Weitzenb\"{o}ck gauge, but the former condition is nothing more than the coincident gauge.
-Thus, the result is, of course, consistent with our work.
+Ref.~\cite{Adak:2008gd} imposes the condition ``$e^{\alpha} = dx^{\alpha}$'' and the Weitzenb\"{o}ck gauge, but the former condition is nothing more than the coincident gauge.
+Thus, their result is consistent with our work.
 Strictly speaking, the approach in Ref.~\cite{Adak:2008gd} confused the affine connection on a spacetime manifold with the connection 1-form on an internal space.
-If one gets rid of the condition $e^{\alpha} = dx^{\alpha}$, the formulation would encounter an issue.
+If one gets rid of the condition ``$e^{\alpha} = dx^{\alpha}$'', the formulation would encounter an issue.
 We cannot extend the first-order formalism of GR to MAG theories without modifying it appropriately in terms of gauge theories of gravity.
 In such a generic case, we should strictly separate and treat each connection~\cite{Tomonari:2023ars}.

 Let us consider the consistency of CGR with the internal STEGR in Formalism 3 in terms of the field equation.
 Varying Eq.~\eqref{AI of CGR} with respect to $g^{\mu\nu}$, we obtain the field equations: